-I must be coming from an ancestry of gatherers; I have a born habit to keep looking around and finding things and an urge to understand what I found.
+I must be coming from an ancestry of gatherers, the early specialization after the primordial foraging; I have a born inclination to keep looking around and finding things, with an urge to understand what I found.

-There is a difference in the strategy of the gatherer compared to the seeker.
-The seeker would go to the flea market - or the huge flea market that is the world around us - with a set vision of what he wants to find; he may discover that thing he was after or he may create or build that which he seeks.
+The seeker - who is a hunter - would go to the flea market - or the huge flea market that is the world around us - pushing his goal with a set vision of what he wants to find and get; he may discover - with luck - that thing he was after; but the statistical chance is meagre; or instead he may renounce seeking and will reasonably prefer to create or build that which he seeks.

 Let me observe that compared to the seeker, the gatherer will find a lot*.